ServerHealthCheck/shc/README.md

   You will be asked to type in your sudo password, because the index.php file needs to be moved into /srv/www/htdocs (default apache folder location)

+  # If you want to use Host/Client functions

   # Possible errors

-   - file is not getting compiled --> check if you have php7 installed on your host
+   - file is not getting compiled --> check if you have php7 installed on your host or client

 # Future updates
+   - Host and client

    - More services